smallwat3r/shhh/README.md

 fill in the missing values inside it (these are the values needed to connect to your local Postgres database).

-Once done, from the root of the repository, run
+Once done, from the root of the repository, run:

 ```
 make local